Pedro-St/Pedro-St/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JS, ReactJs and NodeJs
+- 🌱 I’m currently learning HTML, CSS, JS, ReactJs and Java
 - 🤔 I’m looking for help with JS and ReactJs